 University reviews include the entire university campus located in one city.
 University reviews of one campus will not include the university’s other campuses in another city, medical school, and/or its affiliated hospital.
 Further, these reviews will not include university extension programs and services that are located outside of the main campus.
 If a university has multiple campuses in different cities, each campus is treated as a separate establishment of the university.
 Similarly, medical schools and hospitals, if owned by the university, are treated as separate establishments.

-Will HIRE Vets Medallion Winners receive an exemption from the FY 2019 VEVRAA Focused Reviews Scheduling List?
+Will HIRE Vets Medallion Award recipients receive an exemption from VEVRAA Focused Reviews?

-Yes, the 2018 HIRE Vets Medallion winners were excluded from the 2019 VEVRAA Focused Reviews Scheduling List.
-If a 2019 HIRE Vets Medallion Winner (federal contractor) is on the list, OFCCP will proactively remove it from the list.
-You may confirm your removal by sending an e-mail to the Scheduling Mailbox at: OFCCP-DPO-Scheduling@DOL.gov.
-To confirm if you are a HIRE Vets Medallion winner, please visit the U.S. Department of Labor VETS website at https://blog.dol.gov/2019/02/27/3-reasons-employers-should-apply-for-the-hirevets-medallion-award.
+Yes, HIRE Vets Medallion Award recipients will be excluded from VEVRAA Focused Reviews.
+If a 2020 HIRE Vets Medallion Award recipient (federal contractor) has been scheduled for a VEVRAA Focused Review, OFCCP will proactively remove it from the list.
+You can confirm your removal by sending an email to the scheduling mailbox at OFCCP-DPO-Scheduling@DOL.gov.
+To confirm if you are a HIRE Vets Medallion Award recipient, or to see more information about the program, please visit the U.S. Department of Labor’s HIRE Vets Medallion Program website at https://www.hirevets.gov/awardees.

 Will a VEVRAA focused review include an on-site review?